-Route data that is calculated by the server 114 is down- 50 loaded to the navigation computer 204 via the web server interface 302.
+Route data that is calculated by the server 114 is downloaded to the navigation computer 204 via the web server interface 302.
 The map reconstruction module 306 then processes the route data.
-In particular, the map reconstruction module interprets the route data and reconstructs, in the format required by the map display software 209, the 55 the mapping database 208, and reconstructs the optimal optimal route calculated by the server 114, using the local mapping database 208.
+In particular, the map reconstruction module interprets the route data and reconstructs, in the format required by the map display software 209, the optimal route calculated by the server 114, using the local mapping database 208.
 As indicated by block 308, the reconstructed mapping data is displayed, by the map display software 209, on the display screen 214.

-FIG. 4 is a flowchart that depicts a process that can be ${60}$ used in an embodiment of the present invention.
+FIG. 4 is a flowchart that depicts a process that can be used in an embodiment of the present invention.
 The process begins with step 404, where the navigation computer 204 establishes a connection with the server 114.
 Once a connection is established, the user inputs start and destination parameters for a requested route.

-65 in calculating an optimal route for the user.
+In step 408, the server connects with other databases, as necessary to obtain real-time information that is to be used in calculating an optimal route for the user.
 For example, the server may connect with another server on the Internet 118 that provides current traffic or road conditions relevant to the proposed route.
 Alternatively, such information may reside in one or more resources directly controlled by the navigation server 114, such as the database 116, or the user profile 117.